bharath12b5/mvn-linux/Building-Hyperledger.md

     pip install behave nose docker-compose
     pip install -I flask==0.10.1 python-dateutil==2.2 pytz==2014.3 pyyaml==3.10 couchdb==1.0 flask-cors==2.0.1 requests==2.4.3

-## Build Hyper Ledger and docker images ##
+## Build Hyperledger and docker images ##
-1) Download Hyper Ledger source code.
-A directory *op_wk* will be referred to working home directory of Hyper Ledger in these instructions, this is a  writable directory anywhere you'd like to place it..
+1) Download Hyperledger source code.
+A directory *op_wk* will be referred to working home directory of Hyperledger in these instructions, this is a  writable directory anywhere you'd like to place it..

     mkdir  <op_wk>   # op_wk is home directory of hyperledger
     cd <op_wk>